Not sure what to bring on a road trip? This road trip packing list covers essential tips and the best things to pack on your next road trip!

 Handheld devices are nice diversions, but it can also be fun to get everyone in the car in on a game.
 Consider bringing creative games like Mad Libs to keep things lively.
 Mad Libs prompts you to make up funny stories together, and they even have a road trip themed book.
 Plus, non-electronic games are great backup if your gadgets run out of juice.

 A playlist with catchy, upbeat tunes that the whole car can sing to keeps things fun (and keeps you awake!), while a separate playlist for mellower songs gives your brain and body a breather.
 Just don’t pick anything too soft and repetitive so the driver doesn’t get sleepy.

+This is definitely the most important thing to bring on a road trip.
 Investing in a GPS unit will help you navigate in unfamiliar territory.
 Don’t count on Google Maps or Waze on your phone because you might not always have service.
 Get one that plugs into your cigarette lighter and make sure it works with your device beforehand.
 Some of these chargers even come with multiple USB ports if you’re bringing more electronics.

 - The Garmin Nuvi is affordable and has all the features you’ll need on a road trip including Smartphone Link, Bluetooth, and lifetime maps.

 - Since electronics can fail, though, bring some directions printed out ahead of time, and even get as “old-fashioned” as a thorough road map (this one is perfect for USA road trips).

 Bring a first aid kit and an emergency road assistance kit–and have a portable charger on hand in case you need to make an emergency call on low batteries.

 - This emergency road assistance kit by AAA is only $25 and it comes with a compact storage bag with handles.